Convergence Analysis of Distributed Optimization: A Dissipativity Framework: Incremental Dissipativity Approach

-It is shown in \cite{Willems_1972b} that an LTI system is dissipative with respect to a quadratic supply rate $s$ if and only if it is dissipative with respect to $s$ with a quadratic storage function $V(x)=x^\top P x$, where $P\succ 0$, and this result carries over to incremental dissipativity \cite{onlineopt}.
-Since each $\Sigma_i$ is an LTI system and we work with quadratic supply rates in the sequel, we restrict our attention to quadratic storage functions.
+In \cite{Willems_1972b} it is shown that an LTI system is dissipative with respect to a quadratic supply rate $s$ if and only if it is dissipative with respect to $s$ with a quadratic storage function $V(x)=x^\top P x$, where $P\succ 0$, and this result carries over to incremental dissipativity \cite{onlineopt}.
+Since we consider only $\Sigma_i$ which are LTI systems and we work with quadratic supply rates in the sequel, we restrict our attention to positive definite quadratic storage functions.